JerryIshihara/Java_Mobile_App--CSC207/README.md

 # Design Pattern
 - ### Facade

 In database system, we have three different classes to store game states, users and scoreboards separately.
 So, every time we need to access different classes to get different kind of data.
-In order to solve this problem, we use fa??ade design pattern to provide a unified class, which is DataBase class in our case, to a set of classes (GameStateDataBase, UserDataBase, Scoreboard) in a subsystem.
+In order to solve this problem, we use facade design pattern to provide a unified class, which is DataBase class in our case, to a set of classes (GameStateDataBase, UserDataBase, Scoreboard) in a subsystem.
 As a result, we can access all data by just calling DataBase, which makes the subsystem easier to use.

 - ### Singleton

 In Game Centre system, we use Session class to store information of the current user.
 Since there must be only one current use, we use Singleton pattern to implement this class.

 - ### Model-View-Controller
 We consider each separate system consists of data, presentation of that data that is responsive to changes in the model and translator between interaction between User and View and actions for the Model to perform.
-That???s why we use Model-View-Controller pattern in every system as shown in the ???structure of program??? part.
+That is why we use Model-View-Controller pattern in every system as shown in the structure of program part.

 - ### Factory Design Pattern

 Since different games have different ways to calculate score, we implement three classes to represent score of each game (SubtractSquareScore, SudokuScore, SlidingTileScore).
 Therefore, we need to call different classes, when we refer to the score of different games.
 To solve this problem, we provide a class called ScoreFactory for creating families of related objects without specifying their concrete classes by using Factory design pattern.
 For more details:
 Above is the method under ScoreFactory.
-It generates different score class based on the parameter ???gameName???.
+It generates different score class based on the parameter `gameName`.
 As a result, every time we want to get a score class of a specific game, we only need to call ScoreFactory.

 - ### Adapter Design Pattern